Hayley Westenra: In the 2010s

 On 3 March 2011, Westenra, whose hometown is Christchurch, sang the national anthem "God Defend New Zealand" at a vigil service for the February 2011 Christchurch earthquake at Westminster Cathedral, attended by about 5,000 New Zealanders.
 On 18 March, Westenra performed "Amazing Grace" in the national Christchurch memorial service at Hagley Park in Christchurch.
 On 27 March, Westenra was invited to read aloud a testimony as part of the Christchurch memorial service at Westminster Abbey.

 During her Paradiso Homecoming Tour from 17 September 2011 to 8 March 2012, Westenra raised charity attention to her UNICEF Goodwill Ambassador appeal and the Christchurch Earthquake Relief fund to help Christchurch rebuild.

 On 24 August 2012, Westenra staged a concert in the Gŵyl Gobaith Music Festival in Wales to support for charities Cancer Research UK, Wales Air Ambulance, CLIC Sargent and HeadtoHeart.
 In Christmastime 2012, Westenra was featured on the album Starship Christmas Album along with Justin Bieber and others, to support Starship Children's Health.
 On 30 November, Westenra lent her support to Kate Winslet's Golden Hat Foundation for a concert in Carnegie Hall.
+She appeared again for that cause at Carnegie Hall in December 2016.

 Personal life

 In 2013, Westenra married French-born Arnaud Sabard, who worked as a sound engineer during her tours.
 They have since divorced.

-She became engaged to guitarist Chris Gaelan McFarland in Los Angeles in 2019.
+In 2019, Westenra married record producer Chris McFarland (aka Chris Gaelan).
+They divorced in 2022.